flamingo-run/gcp-pilot/docs/services/firestore.md

 #### Getting All Documents

-To retrieve all documents from a collection, you can iterate over the result of `.all()`:
+To retrieve all documents from a collection, iterate over the result of `.all()`:

 ```python
 all_products = [product async for product in Product.documents.all()]